nimunzn/arshai/README.md

 #### Observability System

-Production-ready monitoring and instrumentation for AI systems with OpenTelemetry integration:
+Production-ready monitoring and instrumentation for AI systems with comprehensive observability stack:

 **Key Metrics (Zero-Fallback Monitoring)**:
 - `llm_time_to_first_token_seconds` - Latency from request start to first token